 If you submit the application after your current approval expires, your right to work will cease when your approval expires.
 If you continue working without the required approval, it means that you can be charged with a fee or a prison sentence of up to 1 year, and your employer can be charged with a fee or a prison sentence of up to 2 years.

 How to apply

-You can use form IN6 to apply for approval of employment as an asylum seeker.
+You can use form IN6 to apply for approval to work as an asylum seeker, and use IN16 to extend your approval to work.
 You and your employer must complete each part of the form.

 You can fill in the form in Word format on the screen before printing.
 You must print and fill in the form in pdf format by hand.

 The contract you make together with your asylum centre or the Danish Return Agency concerning education and other activities must show consideration for your employment.

 However, you are still obligated to attend meetings with immigration authorities despite your job.